Adding Flavor to the Sandwich Generation

 I got a call from Mom, the sounds of the emergency room buzzing in the background.
 Dad had fallen in the bathroom, and she’d found him unconscious.
 She called 911 and stayed by his side, whispering, “Stay with me, stay with me,” as she waited for the ambulance.
 In that moment, I wanted nothing more…

-So what does the sandwich generation mean?
-At its core, the phrase describes people who are caring for their children while also supporting aging parents.
-According to a 2022 Pew Research Center study, about a quarter of U.S. adults, and over half of people in their 40s, are sandwiched between these dual responsibilities.
+At its core, the term describes people who are caring for children while also supporting aging parents.
+According to a 2022 Pew Research Center study, about a quarter of U.S. adults—and over half of people in their 40s—are sandwiched between these dual responsibilities.
 It’s not just a catchy metaphor.
 It’s a real and growing demographic trend.
-Midlife caregivers are often raising young kids or still financially supporting grown children while also helping a parent over age 65.
-Growing up in New York, we called an oversized sandwich a hero, and I can’t think of a better way to describe the weight of this role.
+Midlife caregivers are often raising young kids or still financially supporting grown children while also helping a parent over 65.

 If you’re feeling the pressure, you’re not alone.
 There are millions of us.
 The sandwich generation is reshaping what family support looks like while doing much of it quietly and without acknowledgment.
 The work is real, demanding, and deeply human.
 That’s where this site comes in.
 You’ll find stories, tools, and encouragement to help you navigate life in the middle.
 Our generation may be overloaded, but with the right support, we don’t have to feel like we’re choking on our own sandwich.
 You’ve got this, and I’m right here with you.